 A trip to Shey Monastery and Palace can be a stand-alone affair or a part of a day-long monastery tour around Leh.
-Or, if you were short on time, you can easily include it with your trip to Pangong Tso and Tso Moriri.
+If you were short on time, you can also include it with your trip to Pangong Tso and Tso Moriri.

 Another option can be to cover the monastery while traveling between Leh and Manali.
-In this article, I will provide more information on this topic including details like how to reach Shey, what to see there, things to observe and accommodation choices.
+In this article, I will provide more information on how to reach Shey, what to see there, things to observe, and accommodation choices.

 About Shey Palace and Monastery

 The building that once served as a palace for the Royal family of Ladakh has now been converted into a monastery.
 Earlier, the monastery was part of the palace but nowadays, the entire palace is pretty much the monastery only.

 The literal meaning of the word Shey is ‘mirror’.
 There is a legend that the small body of water on the other side of the road, in front of the palace, once used to be a huge lake.

 Shey Palace in Leh

 Shey may just be a small village now but it was originally founded as the capital of Ladakh.
 The history of Shey Palace as well is quite a glorious one.

-After the Dogras of Jammu invaded Ladakh in 1842, the Royal family of Ladakh, the Namgyals, abandoned Shey and fled to the other side of Indus River, to Stok Village.
+After the Dogras of Jammu invaded Ladakh in 1842, the Royal family of Ladakh, the Namgyals, abandoned Shey and fled to the other side of the Indus River, to Stok Village.

 Over a period of time, around the 17th century, Leh eclipsed Shey and became the capital of Ladakh.
 It did not, however, reduce the importance of Shey Palace any less.

 The monastery in Shey was once a part of the palace but now occupies most of the building.
 So in a way, when you visit Shey Palace, you are actually visiting Shey Monastery as well.

 As compared to other monasteries, like Thiksey or Hemis, Shey is not really a big one and you can be done exploring it within an hour at most; unless you spend some time trekking above the monastery to where the ruins of the ancient fort are.

 Shey Monastery can also be approached by trekking 4 kilometers from Thiksey Monastery.
-This entire path is marked with hundreds of whitewashed chortens scattered across the desert landscape.
+This path is marked with hundreds of whitewashed chortens scattered across the desert landscape.
 There is in fact an interesting story behind it.

 It is said that the king of Ladakh was a kind-hearted man and had a unique way of punishing criminals.
 Rather than incarcerating or fining people for their crimes, he would instead have them build a certain number of chortens.

 Leh to Shey

 In order to reach Shey Palace from Leh, you will start driving on Manali Leh Highway towards Karu.
-About 13 or 14 kilometers later (depending on where you started from in Leh), you will notice this narrow dirt road climbing up to your left.
+About 13 or 14 kilometers later (depending on where you started from in Leh), you will notice a narrow dirt road climbing up to your left.